Global Leadership Experience (GLE)

 - Dates | 30th July – 14th August 2021

 - Ages | 16 – 18 years old

 - Application deadline closed 31st March 2021, complete the below form to be added to our waitlist

 Learning to lead, building critical thinking and decision-making skills and developing a global perspective to help create change in yourself is a good thing.
 Using those skills to generate ideas for social impact and be an advocate for positive change in the world – that’s a great thing.
 The Global Leadership Experience (GLE) is your chance to bring it all together.

-In a 12th century castle by the sea in Wales, every day is packed with new experiences – from exploring the complex systems of the world (why some work and others simply don’t) to developing your own answers to the BIG ethical, social, environmental, political, geographic and economic questions that impact the lives of everyone.
+UWC Atlantic based in a 12th-century castle by the sea in Wales UK; every day is packed with new experiences – from exploring the complex systems of the world (why some work and others simply don’t) to developing your own answers to the BIG ethical, social, environmental, political, geographic and economic questions that impact the lives of everyone.
 Through thought-provoking workshops, insightful discussions and comfort stretching outdoor activities, you will be invited to develop the 21st Century leadership needed at a global, local and personal level.

 GLE seeks to build a community of young thinkers and does from across the globe committed to innovative and ethical leadership.
 The programme has been broken down into four key phases, based on an adapted Golden Circle model, which supports you in answering four key questions:

 Who – Who am I?